lion-packages/files/README.md

 ```

 ### 12. IMAGE SIZE
-The `imageSize` function allows you to check if an image meets the requested dimensions.
+The `imageSize` function allows you to check if an image meets the requested dimensions
 ```php
 require_once 'vendor/autoload.php';